 In last week’s blog, we covered the basics of EMV.
-This week, we’ll take a look at some of the most important factors to consider for those affected by the Great Liability Shift of 2015, with a particular focus on our speciality: kiosk systems.
-As we said in our EMV 101 blog, the reason banks and card issuers are now able to shift liability for fraudulent activity to merchants is because chip systems and cards are supposed offer a much greater level of security than those with traditional magnetic stripes.
+This week, we’ll take a look at some of the most important factors to consider for those affected by the Great Liability Shift, with a particular focus on our specialty: kiosk systems.
+As we said in our EMV 101 blog, the reason banks and card issuers are now able to shift liability for fraudulent activity to merchants is that chip systems and cards are supposed to offer a much greater level of security than those with traditional magnetic stripes.
 This liability is essentially a penalty for not upgrading to an EMV-capable, “chip and pin” POS system.

 Gumbley also suggests that kiosk operators utilize point-to-point encryption technology (P2PE).
 This allows for immediate card number encryption, and therefore secure transmission over the network to the processor for decryption.

 Feeling more knowledgeable about EMV?
 Better prepared for The Great Liability Shift?
 We hope so.
 But if you still have unanswered questions, RedyRef is here to assist companies of all sizes that are undergoing the EMV transition; just give us a call at (800) 628-3603 and we will be happy to help.
 Already know what you need and are ready to select a kiosk hardware solution?
 Simply submit a request for proposal online and our team will be with you every step of the way.